the-turing-way/the-turing-way/book/website/reproducible-research/continuous-integration/ci-travis.md

 before_install:
   - sudo apt-get install -y libxml2-dev
 ```
-<a name="Containers"></a>

 #### Containers

 It is possible to use Docker containers (see the reproducible computational environments chapter) to generate the computational environment by pulling and running the image from the `.travis.yml` file.
 If you are doing so you should pull or generate the image (preferably pull to save Travis from having to build the image from scratch) in the before_install step (see above section).
-Then in the `.travis.yml` file's script ([see next section](#The_travis_yml_script)) you can run a command to run your tests like:
+Then in the `.travis.yml` file's script ([see the next section](#The_travis_yml_script)) you can run a command to run your tests like:
 ```
 script:
   - sudo docker run -t image_name command_to_run